jaywardell/SimpleOpenGraph/README.md

 This is a retriever type like `OpenGraphRetriever`, but it maintains an on-disk cache of `OpenGraph` instances that have been loaded before.
 It uses `CacheCow` to maintain this cache.
 Its init takes an optional **Group ID** which can be used to save a shared cache for an App Group (e.g. to share a cache between an app and a widget or an app and an action extension)

+## String.decodingHTMLEntities()

+This package makes use of other people's code to decode HTML entities from the Strings it encounters.
+I basically took the answer at https://stackoverflow.com/a/30141700 and combined it with reference material from a gist at https://gist.githubusercontent.com/x0rb0t/a6c190dbefdfedad71143ff7f8153588/raw/63727bf1c9cbe319d7a80a4af444acccaa856746/String+Html.swift, doing very minimal alterations along the way.
+It's available as a public API so that client code can have access to it (like my own code).

 ## Dependencies

 This package depends on a few others: